Learn the skills for a successful career in Natural Health

 - Be prepared to do anything to get started.
 Many successful professionals started out doing menial jobs.
 Consider working in allied industries at first (eg. Sales in a Health Food Shop, Reception in a Clinic or a Health Club, Fitness Instructor, Working in a Herb Nursery, etc)

-Why Study this Diploma before moving onto a higher qualification?
+Why Study this Proficiency Award 1 before moving onto a higher qualification?

 While many people do commence studies in medicine or complimentary medicine, with a serious intention of completing their course; it is common for a high proportion of students to either find the challenge more than what they anticipated; or to discover other opportunities along the way, that take them along a different path.